manthanank/learn-angular/README.md

 ng new [PROJECT NAME] --standalone=false
 ```

-Note: In version v17 and later, the standalone component is default enabled.
+**Note**: In version v17 and later, the standalone component is default enabled.
 In version v16 and earlier, the standalone component is disabled by default.
 You can enable or disable the standalone component using the `--standalone` flag.
+(In this repository, an example repository is created with the latest version of Angular.)

 Navigate to the project directory: